PUSHKIN'S POEMS

 Was he a sad and dangerous freak,

-A creature of hell, perhaps of heaven,
+A creature of hell, perhaps heavenly,

 An angel, or a haughty demon,